caydenbullock/UE5CudaParticleEffectPlugin/README.md

 The plugin contains a BP_ParticleSimActor which can be dragged and dopped into a level to spawns the particle sim.

 Alternatively, the class AParticleSimActor may be inherited from to make a blueprint.

+note: It requires an NVIDIA GPU to use.